-Each SAI should establish and maintain procedures for competency management on an organisational level that will provide it with reasonable assurance that the SAI's auditors have the competencies required to fulfill their function.
+Each SAI should establish and maintain procedures for competency management on an organisational level that will provide it with reasonable assurance that the SAI's auditors have the competencies required to fulfill their function in accordance with their mandates.
 The competency management at an organizational level generally involve:

-- (i) Determining relevant competencies - (ii) Providing enabling human resource practices, - (iii) Providing pathways for professional development and - (iv) Assessing and monitoring competencies.
+- Determining relevant competencies - II) Providing enabling human resource practices, - III) Providing pathways for professional development and - IV) Assessing and monitoring competencies.